Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ### Real time clock synchronization ### {#timing-sync}

+It is critical for dynamic MPDs to synchronize the clocks of the service and the client.
+The time indicated by the clock does not necessarily need to match some universal standard as long as the two are mutually synchronized.

 A dynamic MPD SHALL include at least one `UTCTiming` element that defines a clock synchronization mechanism.

-A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails, no `UTCTiming` are defined or none of the referenced clock synchronization mechanisms are supported by the client.
+A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails, no `UTCTiming` elements are defined or none of the referenced clock synchronization mechanisms are supported by the client.

 Note: The use of a "default time source" is not compatible with the interoperable timing model.
-The mechanism of time synchronization must always be explicitly defined.
-Interoperable clients cannot fall back to a default mechanism.
+The mechanism of time synchronization must always be explicitly defined in the MPD by every service and interoperable clients cannot assume a default time source.

-Issue: Describe the relevant mechanisms.
+The set of time synchronization mechanisms SHALL be restricted to the following schemes defined in [[!MPEGDASH]]:

+* urn:mpeg:dash:utc:http-xsdate:2014
+* urn:mpeg:dash:utc:http-iso:2014
+* urn:mpeg:dash:utc:http-ntp:2014
+* urn:mpeg:dash:utc:ntp:2014
+* urn:mpeg:dash:utc:http-head:2014
+* urn:mpeg:dash:utc:direct:2014

 ### Availability ### {#timing-availability}